Getting help from paid care support workers

-In England and Wales Carers Trust works with many quality assured partner services who provide care in the home where a paid, trained carer support worker takes over the caring role.
-The needs of both the carer and the person they care for are assessed and regularly reviewed to ensure the service is tailored to the needs of them both.
-This is available to people of all ages, and with a range of disabilities and health conditions.
-This is a paid service.
-Find your local care and carer services.
-There are also other companies that supply paid care workers.
+In England and Wales Carers Trust quality assured carer services (known as Network Partners) provide care in the home where a paid, trained care support worker takes over the caring role.
+The needs of both the carer, the person they care for and the family are assessed and regularly reviewed to ensure the service is tailored to them all.
+Our services provide a range of wrap around support that gives complete peace of mind.

 In Scotland, you can get in touch with Crossroads Caring Scotland, who provide care in the home so that carers can take a break.

 What should I look for when choosing a care provider?

 When choosing a care provider, the initial conversations you have will be a good indication of your future relationship with them and how easy it will be to talk to them.
 Things to think about include:

 - The cost of paid care at home and what's covered.